jeremiah-corrado/fem_2d/paper.md

     Ok(mesh)
 }
 ```
 The following example shows how some of the $p$-refinement methods may be used.
 Here, the `Mesh` is provided as an argument rather than being loaded from a file.

-$P$-refinements are constructed from the `PRef` Type using a pair of `i8`'s (8-bit signed integers).
-As such, any element's u- and v-directed expansion orders can be modified independently in either the positive or negaitve direction.
+The $p$-refinements are constructed from the `PRef` Type using a pair of `i8`'s (8-bit signed integers).
+As such, any element's u- and v-directed expansion orders can be modified independently in either the positive or negative direction.

 The behavior of these methods is straightforward with the slight caveat that the `global_p_refinement` and `p_refine_with_filter` methods will guard against any refinement pushing an element outside of its valid expansion order range.
 Specifically, refinements are clamped element-wise to ensure that the final expansion order is in the range [1, 20].
 The $p$-refinement methods that can return an error (those followed by a `?` in the example) do not exhibit this behavior.
 This is in keeping with the design of the $h$-refinement API in the sense that methods with less explicit control are safer, while the more explicit methods allow for failure.